DK Rap: Legacy

-The DK Rap is the first song in the 1999 Donkey Kong 64 Original Soundtrack where it was named "Da Banana Bunch".
+The "DK Rap" is the first song in the 1999 Donkey Kong 64 Original Soundtrack, where it was named "Da Banana Bunch".
 Around the release of Donkey Kong 64, Nintendo of America hosted a promotion called the "DK Rap Attack Contest" where people could submit a recording of themselves singing their own version of the "DK Rap".
 The winner would receive a Donkey Kong 64/Nintendo 64 console bundle, a trip to Nintendo of America's headquarters in Redmond, Washington, and their video would be hosted on the official Donkey Kong 64 website.
 The song was made available for download on Nintendo's website for use with this promotion.

-A new version of the DK Rap was featured in the 2001 GameCube Nintendo crossover fighting game Super Smash Bros.
+A new version of the "DK Rap" was featured in the 2001 GameCube Nintendo crossover fighting game Super Smash Bros.
 Melee, performed by James W. Norwood Jr. who provided different voices for every verse.
 The original theme features the word "hell", which was changed to "heck" for the Melee release.
-This version was later reused in its sequels Super Smash Bros.
-Brawl, Super Smash Bros. for Wii U, and Super Smash Bros.
-Ultimate, and was featured as a song in the GameCube music game Donkey Konga.
+This version was later reused in subsequent Super Smash Bros. games, and was featured as a song in the 2003 GameCube music game Donkey Konga.
 It was also released on the album Donkey Konga: The Hottest Hits.
-In English-language versions of Super Smash Bros. for 3DS/Wii U and Super Smash Bros.
-Ultimate, Donkey Kong's crowd cheer is a variant of the DK Rap.
-As part of a Kickstarter stretch goal, Grant Kirkhope wrote a spiritual successor to the DK Rap, titled the "Yooka-Laylee Rap", for Yooka-Laylee.
+In English-language versions of Super Smash Bros. for Nintendo 3DS and Wii U, and Super Smash Bros.
+Ultimate, Donkey Kong's crowd cheer is a variant of the "DK Rap".
+As part of a Kickstarter stretch goal, Grant Kirkhope wrote a spiritual successor to the "DK Rap", titled the "Yooka-Laylee Rap", for Yooka-Laylee.

+In the second chapter of Deltarune, a role-playing video game by Toby Fox, the outro lyrics of the "DK Rap" are referenced when inspecting a basket of fruit in a convenience store owned by Sans.

+The "DK Rap" is featured as Donkey Kong's entrance theme in the 2023 film The Super Mario Bros.
+Movie.
+Seth Rogen, who voices Donkey Kong in the film, noted the song's reputation as "one of the worst rap songs of all time" but also stated that he was amused by it upon listening to it in full for the first time, giving it a "10 out of 10 bananas" rating.
+Grant Kirkhope criticized the film for not crediting him; he was later told that Nintendo's policy was not to credit composers on music sourced from games that the company owned.

+For the 25th anniversary of the "DK Rap" release, Grant Kirkhope and Substantial included a re-imagined a new version on the Materia Collective album Rare Treats: Donkey Kong 64 Revisited.

+The "DK Rap" is featured in the 2025 Nintendo Switch 2 game Donkey Kong Bananza.